Vacuum in the Dark

+Release

 Literary Hub featured an excerpt of "Poop," the first chapter of Vacuum in the Dark.

 The title has been published in the UK and as a paperback, both with new book cover artwork.

+Response

+NPR described the work as "a funny and surprisingly sweet book about a young woman who grew up too fast and is trying desperately to reinvent herself."